24f2008913/test-markdown-app-20251017163340/README.md

 # Test Markdown App

 ## Description
-The **Test Markdown App** is a web application designed to enhance the experience of working with Markdown by providing a dual-view interface.
-Users can seamlessly switch between rendered HTML and the original Markdown source using tabbed navigation.
-Additionally, the app features a live word count display that updates dynamically as users type, making it an efficient tool for writers, developers, and content creators.
+The **Test Markdown App** is a web application designed to enhance the user experience of writing and viewing Markdown.
+This application allows users to seamlessly switch between rendered HTML and the original Markdown source using tabs.
+Additionally, it features a live word count display that updates dynamically as the user types, providing immediate feedback on the content being created.

 ## Features
-- **Tabbed Navigation**: Switch between rendered HTML and Markdown source easily.
+- **Tab Switching**: Users can easily toggle between the rendered HTML view and the original Markdown source.
-- **Live Word Count**: A real-time word count display that updates as you type.
+- **Dynamic Word Count**: A live word count that updates in real-time as the user types in the Markdown editor.
-- **Responsive Design**: Optimized for various devices and screen sizes.
+- **Responsive Design**: The application is designed to be user-friendly and responsive across different devices.
-- **User-Friendly Interface**: Intuitive layout for easy navigation and usage.
+- **Simple Interface**: Intuitive layout for a smooth user experience.
-- **Open Source**: Available for contributions and modifications.

 ## Setup Instructions
 To set up the Test Markdown App locally, follow these steps: